Computer simulations of the Stark effect in the helium-beta complex of krypton in ICF conditions: Conclusions and future work

 We have presented SIMULAm, a hybrid code combining computer simulations and standard theory, which shows remarkable agreement with the full simulation codes SIMULA and SimU$_\text{SP}$, speeding the simulation up by a factor of $\sim 50$.
 Future work includes testing the approach used by SIMULAm with curved trajectories.

-Additionally, we have analyzed the effect of the so-called interference terms on the shapes of the Li-like satellites.
+Additionally, we have defined the \textit{simulation-equivalent interference terms } (SEIT) based on the concept of \textit{interference terms} from the electron impact broadening theory and analyzed their effect on the shapes of the Li-like satellites.
 While the effect is practically negligible for the $ n=2$ satellites, the $n=3$ satellites are noticeably affected.
 Therefore, omitting these terms in calculations based on the electron impact theory (for the sake of a significant speed-up) may result in inaccuracies that tend to increase with higher densities.

 Future work on this topic should extend the current results beyond the dipole approximation by accounting for all-order full plasma--radiator interaction and studying the effects of penetrating electron and ion collisions \cite{stambulchik:2022a, gomez:2024b}.
+In particular, these effects should result in the plasma polarization shift of the Kr \HeB complex that appears to be observed at \gls{NIF}~\cite{hill:2022a}.